MissisMeme/Prortfolio-EDA-housing/README.md

 # Prortfolio-EDA-housing

-The project was created as part of the course *'Python Libraries for Data Science'*.
+The project was created as part of the course *"Python Libraries for Data Science"*.

 **Project content**